 Create an Interview and Onboarding Process Specifically for Content Writers

-In my experience it’s easy to find someone who wants to contribute content to your website or publication, but it’s hard to determine who will actually be a good fit for your team.
-They not only need to be able to create the kind of content you need, but they also have to be able to do it consistently, on time.
+In my experience, it’s easy to find someone who wants to contribute content to your website or publication, but it’s hard to determine who will actually be a good fit for your team.
+They not only need to be able to create the kind of content you need, but they also have to be able to do it consistently, and on time.
 They need to be able to take notes when necessary and they need to show that they are good communicators/collaborators internally and not just in their writing.

 Demonstrating this kind of skill and dependability takes time.
 Which is why the onboarding process needs to reflect that.
 Here is a rough outline of what our interviewing and onboarding process looks like for content writers, in two parts.